Xiangjun (title): Western Jin

 The title was reserved to the mothers or stepmothers of empresses and wives of eminent officials, e.g. wife of general Yang Hu, lady Xiahou.
-Title could be granted posthumously and convey honorifical name consisting of 2 characters.
+The Title could be granted posthumously and convey honorifical name consisting of 2 characters.

 Eastern Jin

 The title could be granted to mothers or grandmothers of empresses.
 As an exception, the aunts of emperors might receive the title, e.g. the aunt of Emperor Yuan of Jin received a title of Village Lady Guangchang (广昌乡君).
 The title could convey honorifical name consisting of two characters, the name of the territory preceding the character "guo" (国) or one character.
 Even the princess could be demoted to the title of xiangjun, e.g. Princess Jinlong (晋隆公主), daughter of Emperor Xiaowu of Jin, who was demoted to the Village Lady of the East (东乡君) by the ruler of the Liu Song dynasty.

 Former Zhao

 The title was out of use as the only one person being granted this title was the paternal aunt of Empress Liu Fang, lady Zhang.
 The only granted title conveyed a honorifical name consisting of one character (慈乡君, "ci" meaning "benevolent").